KennethJAllen/ygo-small-world/README.md

 # YGO-small-world

-## Introduction
-The purpose of this repository is to assist in finding the best Small World bridges for any particular deck in the card game *Yu-Gi-Oh!*.

-[Small World](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=16555&request_locale=en) is a card which is notorious for being difficult to understand.
-The idea is that you reveal a card from your hand, reveal a card from your deck with exactly one property in common with your original card (out of attack, defense, level, type, and attribute), then reveal a third card also with exactly one property in common with the second card, and add that third card to your hand.
+[Small World](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=16555&request_locale=en) is a *Yu-Gi-Oh!* card which is notorious for being difficult to understand.
+The idea is that you reveal a card from your hand, reveal a card from your deck with exactly one property in common with your original card out of attack, defense, level, type, and attribute, then reveal a third card also with exactly one property in common with the second card, and add that third card to your hand.

 In theory, Small World can search any monster from your deck and add it to your hand.
 However, it may not be possible to bridge a card in your hand to the card that you want to search.
 The first card you reveal in your deck is referred to as the Small World *bridge* which connects the card you reveal in your hand and the card you add to your hand.

-It is desierable to include cards in your deck that act as bridges between many other cards, but finding an appropriate one can be difficult.
+If you use Small World, it is generally desirable to include one or more dedicated Small World bridges that connects many cards in your deck so you have plenty of options for what to search starting from any card.
+However, such cards are difficult to find due to the many ways that cards can be considered connected via Small World.
+Because of the difficulty in optimizing a deck for Small World, there is a high barrier of entry to use the card.

+The purpose of this repository is to assist in finding the best Small World bridges for any deck.

 ## Dataset